25prabhu10/notes/docs/Languages/JavaScript/React/React.md

 }, []);
 ```

-The behaviours without the dependency array and with an empty [] dependency array are very different:
+The behaviours without the dependency array, with an empty `[]` and with dependency array are very different:

 ```javascript
 useEffect(() => {